jfasch/openheating/README.md

 of heat sources.
 Software contains separate classes for each, combined by a dedicated third class.

-Here is a higher level list, by decreasing priority.
+This is a higher level wish list, by decreasing priority.
 Details are found in the issue tracker.

 * Coordinate heat sources and sinks in an intelligent automatic way
   * When wood heat is coming, oil should be faded out gently (there's plenty of time).
   * A switching valve is currently turned manually; this is due to that "heating control" we currently have.
 (Was about €300, gosh)
 * Bring the spare hot water in house heating.
 Not prio-1 right now, but will come.
 * Control solar water.
 Works as-is, so low prio.
 Can be done when all else is mature; will be trivial then.
   * Thought: integrate with water buffer's mechanism.
-He needs heat when there's no sun, during noght for example.
+He needs heat when there's no sun, during night for example.
 Could read weather forecast and defer his need.
 * This list can be extended to no end

 Inner Beauty